koletzilla/Desayuna_ciencia_2016/readme.md

 ![Alt text](docs/all.jpg?raw=true "Full Setup")

-Desayuno con la ciencia (Breakfast with science) is an event that was made at Escuela Politécnica of Cáceres (Spain).
+Desayuna con la ciencia (Breakfast with science) is an event that that took place at the Polytechnic School of Cáceres, University of Extremadura (Spain).

-This proyect is just an one-day work to show childrens how sensors and Arduino works.
+This proyect is just an one-day work with the objetive of to show children how sensors and Arduino work.
 It uses a Raspberry Pi connected to 3 different Arduino Boards.
-The childrens can touch the sensors and see how the values changes and others things happens. it still has hard work to be done, I will improve the project for the next events.
+The children can touch the sensors and see how the values changes and others things happens. it still has work to be done, I will improve the project for the next events.

 It uses:

 BackEnd:  NodeJS, johnny-five, Express and Socket.io
 FrontEnd: Angular, Angular-Socket-io, Bootstrap, Gulp and Browserify

 ##### First Board: Temperature